 7. No Clear Description

-To summarize we listed the things that you shouldn’t do.
-Other than that anything you do is not going to cause you problems but to be sure determine whether you’ve been making any of these errors and make sure you don’t make them again.
-When you have avoided these problems and have a user-friendly system with clear information and targeted marketing, you’ll find that you sell more courses online.
+To summarize, we listed the things that you shouldn’t do.
+Other than that, anything you do will not cause you problems.
+But to be sure, determine whether you have been making any of these errors and make sure you don’t make them again.
+When you have avoided these problems and have a user-friendly system with clear information and targeted marketing, you will be selling more courses online.

-Why You Should Send Digital Certificates for a Successful Course Launch
+Why You Should Send Online Certificates for a Successful Course Launch